COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Experiments

-Multiple-choice question answering is a type of retrieval-based question answering~\cite{qa_datasets_review}, which requests to select a answer to a question by ranking the given choices.
-The Situations With Adversarial Generations (SWAG) data set contains 113k sentence-pair completion examples that evaluate grounded commonsense inference~\cite{zellers-etal-2018-swag}, where targets to choose the most plausible continuation among four choices.
+\paragraph{Multiple-choice question answering.} Multiple-choice question answering (MCQA) is a type of retrieval-based question answering that selects an answer to a question by ranking the given choices.
+The Situations With Adversarial Generations (SWAG) dataset contains 113k sentence-pair examples that evaluate grounded commonsense inference~\cite{zellers-etal-2018-swag}.
+It targets to choose the most plausible continuation among four choices.
+The results of the comparisons of the baselines with models with COOL are reported in Table~\ref{tab:swag_conll_imdb_results}.
+According to the results, COOL module is able to improve this task.